 It is at this stage that you can start introducing the Internet of Things as a possible tool to provide the best solution for your customer’s pain.
 At its core, IoT products have sensors that collect data you can use to provide value.

 Recommended reading: Internet of Things: A Primer for Product Managers.

-So here’s a question you can use to lead the brainstorming sessions:
+So here’s a question you can use to lead brainstorming sessions to discover product opportunities: